Manage Your Cash Flow

 Operating Line

-Generally speaking, the loan is paid as a line of credit with a monetary cap (approved financing amount) and without a fixed payment schedule.
+Generally speaking, this option is paid as a line of credit with a monetary cap (approved financing amount) and without a fixed payment schedule.
 An operating line is often a revolving line of credit, meaning that the credit continues to renew as long as the recipient is paying down the debt.

 Operating Loan

-Typically, the loan is provided in a lump sum that is non-revolving.
-This means that the recipient will receive the entire approved loan amount upfront and will have a payment schedule to match the needs of their operation.
+Typically, an operating loan is provided in a lump sum that is non-revolving.
+This means that the recipient will receive the entire approved loan amount upfront and will have a payment schedule that matches the unique seasonal needs of their operation.

-An operating line of credit can be used on any agricultural related operating expenses including:
+An operating line can be used on any agricultural related operating expenses including:

 Buying Inputs